Skip to main content

 One exception is where an individual arrives in Australia on certain temporary work visas – in which case they can access a Departing Australia Superannuation Payment (DASP).
 This will see them receive a superannuation payout equivalent to their superannuation balance less typical tax of 35% (rising to 65% if they held a working holiday maker visa during their stay) once they have left Australia.
 Organising a DASP is quite simple, and most of the procedures can be carried out online after leaving Australia.

 Note that the UK is one location where you can transfer any accrued pension funds to your Australian superannuation fund with little or no tax applicable if you meet certain requirements.
 Presently, there are two substantial requirements - firstly that the receiving fund is a Qualifying Registered Overseas Pension Scheme (QROPS) and secondly, as a consequence of changes made in May 2015, you must be aged 55 or older.
-Additionally, if you are a resident of Australia looking to retire permanently in the UK, you may be better placed withdrawing all your superannuation whilst in Australia and before becoming resident again the UK - specific, prior tax advice is absolutely recommended in these situations.
+Additionally, if you are a resident of Australia looking to retire permanently in the UK, you may be better placed withdrawing all your superannuation whilst in Australia and before becoming resident again in the UK - specific, prior tax advice is absolutely recommended in these situations.
 There are also potential inheritance tax implications for UK tax residents.

 As you have been away for more than 2 years and established a home overseas you will probably be regarded as non-resident for Australian tax purposes, although additional information would be needed to confirm your situation.
 If considered non-resident for the time you were away you would not be taxed on your overseas employment income in Australia.
 Bank interest or dividends earned in Australia should be automatically subject to withholding tax, on the premise that you have advised your bank or share registrar that you were living overseas, whilst you need to submit an Australian tax return in any year in which you earn rental income.